Strengthening for skiing

 Sources: www.healthline.com; www.mensfitness.com; www.livestrong.com; www.sportsinjuryclinic.net; www.telegraph.co.uk; yorkshirekneeclinic.com

-Top 10 Plant-Based Research and News Stories of 2016
+Top 10 Plant-Based Research and News Stories in 2016

 In 2005 “The China study” was published, the largest nutritional study that has ever been undertaken.
 The conclusion was that countries with a high consumption of animal based foods were more likely to have higher death rates from “western diseases” as opposed to countries that ate more plant based foods.